 Once completely in solution, MA must be combined with a neutral protease and diluted to the appropriate volume for use in a specific tissue dissociation procedure.
-User experience suggests BP Protease is the best neutral protease to use when working with adult pig organs.
 The collagenase may be degraded by neutral protease.
 To minimize this problem, the enzymes should be mixed just prior to beginning the digestion.
 At most, the mixture can be stored for two hours between 2°C and 8°C prior to use.
 This enzyme solution can be sterile filtered through 0.2 μm cellulose acetate or PES filter membranes without compromising enzyme potency.
 Surfactant free cellulose acetate (SFCA) and PES filters from several major vendors were tested and no measurable loss of CDA was observed.
 The exact concentration of collagenase and protease is dependent on the specific application.
 Guidance for common cell targets is available at www.vitacyte.com.

-Tito to® VitaCyte, LLC Version: 7
+VitaCyte, LLC Version: 8

-○ VitaCyte® Product Insert Date:

-I have welling a Call local estion 17 December 2021

-Unravelling Cell Isolation
+Unravelling Cell Isolation Product Insert Date: 17 December 2021

-Collagenase MA GMP Grade (MA) Cat# 001-2020
+Collagenase MA GMP Grade (MA) Cat# 001-2030